npalex/Lid-driven-cavity-FENE-P/README.md

 ## **Numerical Scheme:**
 &emsp; The rheoFOAM solver implementing the SIMPLE algorithm was used to evaluate the fluid velocity, conformation tensor, and pressure fields at each time step on a uniform 51x51 cell grid.
 In addition, the improved both sides diffusion technique<sup>4</sup> was used to improve the numerical stability of the solver.

-&emsp; Gradient, divergence, and Laplacian terms were discretized using the Gauss linear scheme, convection terms were discretized using the CUBISTA scheme, and time discretization was performed using the Crank-Nicolson method.
+Gradient, divergence, and Laplacian terms were discretized using the Gauss linear scheme, convection terms were discretized using the CUBISTA scheme, and time discretization was performed using the Crank-Nicolson method.

 &emsp; The resulting discretized, linear systems of equations, of the form $Ax = b$, were solved using iterative solvers.
 The Generalized geometric-algebraic multi-grid (GAMG) solver was used for both the pressure and